Gassandrid/Gassandrid/README.md

 I have always been someone obsessed with Computer Paradigms through my life, but only about 4 years ago did I really start taking computer science seriously, and I have been borderline obsessed ever since.

-This has manifested in a variety of ways, from working on personal projects to
+This has manifested in a variety of ways, from working on personal projects to a lot of time invested in obsessive learning.